 Shot Selection Guidelines

-Whenever in doubt, hit a tight down the line shot.
+- Whenever in doubt, hit a cross court passing shot.